prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/elog-layers/_index.md

 However, the _System Schematic Layer_ does **not** define a specific physical realization of the connectivity.
 A {{< vec-class Connection >}} with three ends (like in the diagram on the right) could be realized in many ways (e.g. a splice, a distribution component (star link), a double crimp, an IDC connection, ...).
 To describe this layer in the VEC, the {{< vec-class ConnectionSpecification >}} and its subelements are used.

 The _Wiring Layer_ specifies a concrete physical realization of the layers above and narrows their degrees of freedom.
 It is getting more concrete (e.g. it defines the realization of the connection with three ends from the diagram on the right by a splice).
-Typically the _Wiring Layer_ contains information such aus wire colors, cross section areas, conductor and plating materials.
+Typically the _Wiring Layer_ contains information such as wire colors, cross section areas, conductor and plating materials.

 Due to its similarity, the _Wiring Layer_ uses the same basic model elements as the definition of concrete harness.
 However, the flexibility of the VEC model allows the _Wiring Layer_ to leave aspects unspecified.
 For example, by using {{< vec-class PartUsage >}}s instead of {{< vec-class PartOccurrence >}}s, partial {{< vec-class WireSpecification >}}s can be used instead of concrete {{< vec-class PartVersion >}}s to describe the wiring.
 This makes it possible, for example, to define wire cross-sections and colors without having to specify insulation materials.